Smith appointed as Monroe County Associate Circuit Judge

 PARIS, Mo.
-Gov. Parsons has appointed Talley Smith as the Associate Circuit Judge for Monroe County when Judge Michael Wilson retires later this week.
-The announcement was made at Wilson’s retirement party at the Monroe County courthouse last Friday afternoon.
+Gov. Mike Parson has appointed Talley Smith as the associate circuit judge for Monroe County to fill the position of Judge Michael Wilson who will retire later this week.
+The announcement was made Friday at Wilson’s retirement party at the Monroe County courthouse.

 Smith said she was surprised by the announcement.

-“I applied for the position and was hopeful, but I didn’t know until Friday,” she said.
-The news came after Parsons made the appointment and posted a press release earlier in the day on Friday.
+“I applied for the position and was hopeful, but I didn’t know until the party on Friday,” she said.

-Smith has served as the prosecuting attorney in Monroe County for almost nine years, and was reelected for the position in 2020.
-As a Paris native, Smith said during her last election that she is very invested in the safety and best interest of Monroe County.
-"It is home to four generations of my family.
+Smith has served as the prosecuting attorney in Monroe County since 2011, and as a Paris native, Smith said during her last election that she is invested in the safety and best interest of Monroe County.
+“It is home to four generations of my family.
 I was raised here, and I have chosen to raise my family here.”

 Smith will close her private practice by Wednesday, as the rules require her to do so before taking oath as judge.
 Wednesday is also the day Wilson will officially retire, and he said he is confident in handing down the gavel to Smith.